Emilio Diez Barroso

-Emilio Diez Barroso is a Mexican-American businessman, best-selling author and philanthropist.
-He is the Chairman and CEO of NALA Investments, a family office with operations across various industries including communications, transportation, consumer products, real estate, technology and media.
+Emilio Diez Barroso is a Mexican-American businessman, author and philanthropist.
+He is the Chairman and CEO of NALA Investments, a family office.

 Biography

 Diez Barroso is the great-grandson of Emilio Azcárraga Vidaurreta, founder of Mexico's Televisa network.
 He studied Economics and Finance at Harvard University, I.T.A.M. and Boston Universities, and has an M.A. in Psychology from the University of Santa Monica with an emphasis on Consciousness Health and Healing.